Do Goldfish Have Teeth (And do they bite?)

 Just like humans, a goldfish’s teeth will start to yellow and wear down because of tooth decay.
 This is because their diet usually consists of soft foods that do not require a lot of chewing, but unlike humans, goldfish won’t need to worry about cleaning their teeth twice a day.

-Most fish species have teeth of some sort, so there would be no point in me listing them for you; however, I will list a few of the more unusual ones to give you something to think about.
+Most fish species have teeth of some sort, so there would be no point in me listing them for you, but I will list a few of the unusual ones below.

 Everyone knows what a piranha is.
 Piranhas are thought to attack at the slightest sight of flesh, but they can be pretty docile until they smell blood in the water.
 They have been the catalyst for many gory movies and are known to strip an animal carcass in minutes.